-- Serious incidents occurring in connection with Scouting activities, including travel to or from an activity, must be reported by the Scout executive by phone or email as soon as reasonably possible to the regional director and area director and by email to pr@scouting.org.
-(A copy of an email to the regional director/area director is also acceptable for the PR notification.) - · Serious incidents include, but may not be limited to the following: - Sexual or physical abuse (after ensuring the victim is cared for and reporting to law enforcement)
+- Serious incidents occurring in connection with Scouting activities, including travel to or from an activity, must be reported by the Scout executive by phone or email as soon as reasonably possible to the assigned national service territory director and by email to pr@scouting. org.
+(A copy of an email to the national service territory director is also acceptable for the PR notification.) - Serious incidents include, but may not be limited to, the following: - Sexual or physical abuse (after ensuring the victim is cared for and reporting to law enforcement) - Fatalities - Potentially life-threatening injuries (e.g., any amputation, brain injury, loss of sight, paralysis, etc.) or injuries requiring air-ambulance transportation